koihin/diceandgames/content/post/battle-for-zverograd-part-3.md

 The Ninth Army had to abandon many of their strategic locations, anywhere too open was an immediate threat from the Mi-Go.
 The Airfield was the first location to be evacuated, quickly followed by most of the western part of Zverograd as they prepared to evacuate all their forces.
 Then new orders came down, the existing troops were to stay put and prevent the other blocs from getting their hands on alien technologies.
 But the Allies are de-moralised and most agree it would not be long before they threw in the towel.

 After the initial chaos, Axis forces took advantage of the situation to regain lost territories in the west including the Airfield.
 They correctly guessed or somehow knew the flying Mi-Gos attack would not last forever, and they had hidden valuable caches of weapons and other resources underneath the Airfield.
 They strategically gave up the centre of the city, reasoning the closer to the Mythos threat the more dangerous it was for them.
 The operation changed to focus on defending existing positions and allowing the Blutkreuz Special Forces to go on their reconnaissance mission to recover alien artifacts.
-They have specialised equipment that allowed them to identify what might be an ornament or a terrifying weapon.
+They have specialised equipment that allowed them to identify what might be an just ornament or a terrifying weapon.

 The SSU knew but one thing, Zverograd is their city, and they will take it back or die trying.
 They steadily shored up their positions while testing the defences of the opposition.
-They are veterans of city warfare and they have a plan.
+They are veterans of urban warfare and they have a plan.
 {{<figure src="/images/mi-go.jpg">}}

 Mythos forces ran amok in Zverograd, small groups of ragtag cultists charged straight at fortifications blowing themselves up or getting gunned down, Sometimes physics defying actions are witnessed, naked levitating persons speaking in an alien tongue, or a woman who walked through flames that burned off all her clothes but left her completely untouched.
 Then there are the monsters... creatures from nightmares loped beside men sometimes seeming to take their orders, other times they are just as likely to pick up a nearby cultist and bite the head off.

 The various cults fight among themselves, each proclaiming their version of reality or gods as the true one.

-Into this strange mix, suddenly came stories of ghosts that walked through walls to quietly kill and glide through the dark ruins.
+Into this strange unholy mix came stories of ghosts that walked through walls to quietly kill and glide through the dark ruins.
 The Imperial Japanese Navy and their feared ninjas are here but how and perhaps more importantly... why?

 And throughout all this there is still the entity under the old monastery.
 It attacks everything that come within reach but it seems unable to leave the area.
 Weird electromagnetic waves and other form of energies are being transmitted from its location.
 What is it doing?
 Is it communicating?
 It is trying to leave... or inviting others to join it?